 A. They will be documented by Residential Education personnel and they will face sanctions up to and including expulsion from the residence halls.
 Depending on severity of incident, the Student Conduct Board may also review the case and the student could possibly be expelled from PSC.
 In addition, they will may be cited criminally by University Police and will have to appear before the magistrate and likely pay a fine and court costs that amount to approximately $200.
 Their name will also probably appear in the local newspaper.
 They will have a criminal record that will negatively impact their College major and career choice.
 In lieu of a criminal citation, the Police do have at their discretion the Diversion Program where the student would be issued a University Citation and the student would only face College sanctions through the Student Conduct office.
 This is typically the avenue the College takes for first time offenders who have a minor offense.
 Potomac State sanctions also apply at WVU in Morgantown.

 Q. Can a student get in trouble for bad behavior off campus?

 A. Yes.
 The Potomac State College Student Conduct Code applies off campus.
 If a student does something off campus, more than likely that individual will be cited by the appropriate legal authority AND face College sanctions.

 Q. Is Potomac State a safe campus?

 A. Historically, Potomac State has been a very safe College to attend.
 The College encourages all members of the campus community to be vigilante of their surroundings and to report and suspicious activity to University Police.
 Crime statistics about campus safety are available here.

-Q. Are there opportunities to work on campus and in the surronding area?
+Q. Are there opportunities to work on campus and in the surrounding area?